roomit-xyz/docs.roomit.xyz/home/about.md

 ## Summary

+Roomit is a Limited Liability Company (LLC), officially registered as PT Roomit Trimiko Digital.
+Established in Indonesia in 2022, Roomit is driven by a team of IT professionals dedicated to leveraging blockchain technology, with a primary focus on DePIN (Decentralized Physical Infrastructure) technology.

-Roomit is group technology from Indonesia (2022 - current) with IT professionals, focused on leveraging blockchain technology and focus in depin (Decentralized Physical Infrastructure) Technology. create a decentralized virtual private network (VPN) service and validation transaction in many blockchains.
-The core idea behind Valiadtor is to provide users with a secure, private, and censorship-resistant internet browsing experience.
+Roomit specializes in developing a decentralized virtual private network (VPN) service and facilitating transaction validation across multiple blockchains.
+The primary mission of Roomit is to provide reliable infrastructure and offer secure, private, and decentralized transaction services.
+Roomit is committed to delivering trusted technology solutions, with a primary focus on the development and implementation of blockchain technology.

 ## Services